Settings

 "The globally weakening U.S. dollar may experience a slight rebound, in which case the won could fall below 1,304.
 The trajectory of the yuan will need to be closely monitored."

-The won-yuan connection is attributed to Korea's significant dependence on China for export growth, as many foreign investors increasingly view Korea as an alternative investment destination to China.
+The won-yuan connection is attributed to Korea's heavy reliance on China for export growth, with many foreign investors increasingly considering Korea as an alternative investment destination to China.

 "The Korean won could be capped at the 1,304 won-level, as indicated by the recent dollar-won exchange rate movements in New York.
 Overall, this figure is likely to maintain upward momentum, reflecting concerns over a potential U.S. economic slowdown and the ongoing easing cycle."